 ♦ Ref: 52.214417, -3.3313867

-ACCESS: ♦♦♦ – Upper Gilwern Quarry is on private land and has no facilities.
+ACCESS: ♦♦♦ – Upper Gilwern Quarry is on private land and is only permitted to those staying in the self catering hut.
 Bring hats, sun lotion and plenty of water, as this is an exposed site with no shade.
 Car parking is easy once the site has been found.